Karfim/EngineSound/README.md

-# EngineSound
+# Real-time Automotive Engine Sound Simulation with Deep Neural Network

-This is the synthesized engine sound for paper Realtime Automotive Engine Sound Synthesis with Stacked Recurrent Neural Network.
+This is the repository that providing the synthesized engine sound for comparison.
+In addition, the database and the code will also be released in the future.

-Folder MechanicalSound includes the mechanical sound synthesized by basic RNN and mix RNN.
-We also provide the original mechanical sound for comparison.

-Folder MechanicalCombustionSound includes the mechanical + combustion sound, and the original sound is also provided for comparison.